 Egoyan’s direction is compelling, confident and mysterious, playing with our sense of dread and the unknown, only drip-feeding us information for a good chunk of his film.
 For a long while, we experience various plot strands and time periods in fractured fashion.
 Egoyan gives us a puzzle and it’s not obvious who’s in the right or wrong, as he toys with our perspective.
-One early scene—the kidnapping itself—is handled in masterly fashion.
-The action happens offscreen and we’re left looking elsewhere as Egoyan’s camera glides slowly through the scene to an eerie score.
+One early scene—the kidnapping itself—is handled in masterly fashion: The action happens offscreen and we’re left looking elsewhere as the camera glides slowly through the scene to an eerie score.

 But beneath the well-tuned atmospherics lurks a schlocky, fairly ludicrous and pretty distasteful yarn that ultimately puts the stress in all the wrong places.
 Once the fog of mystery clears, what’s left is too often silly and exasperating.
-Granted, Egoyan is partly aiming for a highly-strung, operatic approach: His film’s first shot is of a diva on a TV screen singing Mozart.
-Yet there are only so many hysterical, far-fetched plot turns you can accept before deciding that the real human tragedy which the film gives us early on—two parents losing their child—means very little to the director when there’s more pulpy fun to be had.
+Granted, Egoyan is partly aiming for a high-strung, operatic approach: His film’s first shot is of a diva on a TV screen singing Mozart.
+Yet there are only so many hysterical, far-fetched plot turns you can accept before deciding that the real human tragedy that the film gives us early on—two parents losing their child—means very little to the director when there’s more pulpy fun to be had.

 Cast and crew

-Atom Egoyan, David Fraser|
+|Screenwriter:||Atom Egoyan, David Fraser|